beginning of content

 Key facts

-• You can help keep your urinary system healthy by drinking enough water, avoiding smoking and maintaining a healthy lifestyle.
+• You can help keep your urinary system healthy by drinking enough fluids, avoiding smoking and maintaining a healthy lifestyle.

 What is the urinary system?

-Your urinary system prevents waste and toxins from building up in your blood.
-It also:
+Your urinary system stops waste and toxins from building up in your blood.
+Your kidneys also:

-See your doctor if you have symptoms of a UTI.
+See your doctor if you have symptoms of a UTI — you may need treatment with antibiotics.

 Kidney stones